-- ACTION 16.1 Continue to promote priority projects to improve liveability with a particular emphasis on improving rail services between Shepporton and Melbourne which are inadequate for a major regional centre, including the high speed rail project. - ACTION 16.2 Implement the findings of the Sports Precinct Masterplan and Shepparton Stadium Redevelopment business case. - ACTION 16.3 Support the redevelopment of Goulburn Valley Health and the staged implementation Goulburn Valley Health Capital Master Plan and Feasibility Study.
-Identify flow on private investment opportunities which can leverage the significant public investment such as aged care facilities, allied health businesses. - ACTION 16.4 Undertake a process for neighbourhood community planning to develop greater local character in Shepparton, promote a greater sense of place, and improve liveability (similar to the community plans for Greater Shepparton's small towns).
+- ACTION 16.1 Continue to promote priority projects to improve liveability with emphasis on improving rail services between Shepparton and Melbourne which are inadequate for a major regional centre, including the high speed rail project. - ACTION 16.2 Pursue planning for a regional airport which would potentially service both freight and passenger markets (aligned with Action 11.4). - ACTION 16.3 Implement the findings of the Sports Precinct Masterplan and Shepparton Stadium Redevelopment business case. - ACTION 16.4 Support the redevelopment of Goulburn Valley Health and the staged implementation Goulburn Valley Health Capital Master Plan and Feasibility Study.
+Identify flow on private investment opportunities which can leverage the significant public investment such as aged care facilities, allied health businesses.

+Undertake a process for neighbourhood community planning to develop greater local character in Shepparton, promote a greater sense of place, and improve liveability (similar to the community plans for Greater Shepparton's small towns).
 This includes:

-- Identification of Shepparton neighbourhoods; - Establishment of community reference groups at the neighbourhood level; - Consultation with community regarding local services, amenity, londscaping, streetscape; - Development of a Neighbourhood Community Action Plan. - STRATEGY 17 Promote the strengths of Greater Shepparton as a location for skilled workers - ACTION 17.1 Continue to use the Great Things Happen Here Campaign to promote the strengths of Greater Sheppartan.
+- Identification of Shepparton neighbourhoods; - Establishment of community reference groups at the neighbourhood level; - Consultation with community regarding local services, amenity, landscaping, streetscape; - Development of a Neighbourhood Community Action Plan.

+Continue to implement the findings of the Greater Shepparton Environmental Sustainability Strategy to protect and enhance the environmental assets which contribute to the liveability of the region

+Promote and implement Greening Shepparton actions such as the one child per tree initiative and Urban Forest Strategy

+Promote the strengths of Greater Shepparton as a location for skilled workers

+Continue to use the Great Things Happen Here Campaign to promote the strengths of Greater Shepparton.
 Ensure that materials reflect the key factors which influence families to relocate to a rural location.
-Based on a survey of Melbourne residents undertaken by Urban Enterprise, this includes: - A large regional centre with access to community infrastructure and services; - Relaxed lifestyle; - Scenic natural environment; - High quality and choice of retail, entertainment and food and beverage; - Quality job apportunities; - Mediterranean climate; and - Proximity to Melbourne. - ACTION 17.2 Where possible assist industry in the recruitment of skilled workers.
-Council can: - Stay informed on State and Federal Government grants and packages for recruitment and relocation of skilled workers.
-Provide information to industry through online channels and business engagement sessions; - Continue to support the work of the Shepparton Ethnic Council to support new migrant arrivals to the region; - 32 SREATER SHEPPARTON ECONOMIC DEVELOPMENT, TOWRISM AND EVENTS STRATERY COT: S4 SREDTER DREPENDON
+Based on a survey of Melbourne residents undertaken by Urban Enterprise, this includes:

+- A large regional centre with access to community infrastructure and services;

+- Relaxed lifestyle;

+- Scenic natural environment:

+- High quality and choice of retail, entertainment and food and beverage;

+- Quality job opportunities;

+- Mediterranean climate: and - Proximity to Melbourne.

+ACTION 17.2 Where possible assist industry in the recruitment of skilled workers.
+Council can:

+- Stay informed on State and Federal Government grants and packages for recruitment and relocation of skilled workers.
+Provide information to industry through online channels and business engagement sessions; - Continue to support the work of the Shepparton Ethnic Council to support new migrant arrivals to the region;